ardilamorin/ardilamorin.github.io/_posts/2019-06-03-working-remotely.md

 ## Your office
 Find the best location and setup to do your work.
 Based on your personality you could find it difficult to work from home, tempted to stay in bed, or doing chores, a co-working space could be the best scenario for you.
 In my case, I enjoyed working from home, because it allowed me to configure my setup, cook my own meals and have more time for actual work and less on commute.
 The down side is I didn’t get to see people, which I tried to solve outside office hours (see “create a network” further down this list).

 If you go for the "home office" approach, be sure to have a proper chair, a good monitor, and a good webcam (yes I know it sounds very 90’s, but I swear its important).
-Here is [the best webcam for video conferencing according to John Maeda](https://maeda.pm/2017/11/04/the-best-webcam-at-least-for-me/ "theist web cam - according to John Maeda")
+Here is [the best webcam for video conferencing according to John Maeda](https://maeda.pm/2017/11/04/the-best-webcam-at-least-for-me/ "theist web cam - according to John Maeda"){:target="_blank"}

 Don’t be afraid to ask your employer to pay for the co-working space or reimburse some of the expenses associated to your home office.